 Cardiology is a complex field, so many cardiologists specialize in different areas.
 All cardiologists are clinical cardiologists who focus on the diagnosis, medical management (use of medicines), and prevention of cardiovascular disease.
 Some clinical cardiologists specialize in pediatric cardiology, which means they diagnose and treat heart problems in children.
 When clinical cardiologists treat only adult patients, they specialize in adult cardiology.
 Other clinical cardiologists may specialize in interventional procedures (balloon angioplasty and stent placement), echocardiography, or electrophysiology.

-Cardiologists at the Texas Heart Institute at St. Luke's Episcopal Hospital research and develop techniques for treating heart and vascular diseases.
-For more details, see the Summary of Research, and for examples of our historic innovations, see Cardiology at THI.
+Cardiologists at the Texas Heart Institute research and develop techniques for treating heart and vascular diseases.
+For more details, see the Summary of Research.

 See also on this site: